MACC remands Salahuddin's political secretary for four days

 He refused to cover himself even when one of the MACC officers offered him a suit jacket.

-According to sources, the man was believed to have accepted the luxury watch as an inducement to enable a project developer to be awarded projects under ministry's purview.
+According to sources, the man was believed to have accepted the luxury watch as an inducement to enable a project developer to be awarded projects under the ministry’s purview.

-The case is now being investigated under Section 16(a)(A) of the MACC Act 2009.
+The case is being investigated under Section 16(a)(A) of the MACC Act 2009.

 Print